3threes3/get-rich-or-try-again/readme.md

 ### Get Rich or Try Again

-A simple web app using FastAPI, SQLite and Python to retrieve data from the Alpaca Trade API and execute operations both within the local DB and sending placement order requests to the API.
+A simple web app using FastAPI, SQLite and Semantic UI to retrieve data from the Alpaca Trade API and execute operations both within the local DB and sending placement order requests to the API.